 Industrial Injuries And Workplace Accidents

 All employers, whether big or small, have a duty of care to protect their employees while in the workplace.
-This means that, following health and safety regulations, they should risk assess the workplace procedures regularly.
+This means that, following health and safety regulations, they should assess for risks in the workplace regularly.

 Following regular risk assessments, anything that’s highlighted should be mitigated as much as possible to make sure the job or process is as safe as possible.